xolox/vim-notes/README.md

 ### The `:NoteFromSelectedText` command

 Start a new note in the current window with the selected text as the title of the note.
-The name of this command isn't very well suited to daily use, however the idea is that users will define their own mapping to invoke this command.
-For example:
+The name of this command isn't very well suited to daily use, that's because it's intended to be executed from a mapping.
+The default mapping for this command is `\en` (the backslash is actually the character defined by the [mapleader] [mapleader] variable).

-    " Map \ns in visual mode to start new note with selected text as title. vmap <Leader>ns :NoteFromSelectedText<CR>

 ### The `:SplitNoteFromSelectedText` command

 Same as `:NoteFromSelectedText` but opens the new note in a vertical split window.
+The default mapping for this command is `\sn`.

+### The `:TabNoteFromSelectedText` command

+Same as `:NoteFromSelectedText` but opens the new note in a new tab page.
+The default mapping for this command is `\tn`.

 ### The `:DeleteNote` command